wooandrew/wooandrew/README.md

-### Hi there 👋

-I'm Andrew Woo.
+### Hi, I'm Andrew Woo 👋

+I'm a Software and Reverse Engineer at Caesar Creek Software, with a strong background in computing systems and low-level development.

-I'm a Master's student at the Georgia Institute of Technology studying Computer Science with concentration in Computing Systems.
-I received my Bachelor's degree in Computer Science with Highest Honors from Georgia Tech in May of 2024, with threads in Systems Architecture and Information/Internetworks.
+I completed my Master's degree in Computer Science at the Georgia Institute of Technology in May 2025, specializing in Computing Systems.
+I also earned my Bachelor's degree in Computer Science from Georgia Tech in May 2024, graduating with Highest Honors and with threads in Systems Architecture and Information Internetworks.

-I am currently working as a Graduate Research Assistant at the Georgia Institute of Technology, assisting in the advancement of research into satellite systems in Low Earth Orbit (LEO) and developing simulations for satellites in cis-lunar and lunar orbit.

-I'm passionate about computing systems, edge-computing, embedded systems, systems architecture, high performance computing, and cutting-edge avionics and space systems.
+I'm passionate about cyber/hardware security, computing systems, edge-computing, embedded systems, systems architecture, high performance computing, and cutting-edge avionics and space systems.

 <!--